Figurentheater Wilde & Vogel

 Figurentheater Wilde & Vogel is a German freelance, touring puppet theatre company established in Stuttgart in 1997.
 In 2009 the company moved to Leipzig.

 In 2003 Wilde & Vogel also co-founded the Lindenfels Westflügel Leipzig, where they organize events and work as artistic directors.

-Company
+Troupe

 Charlotte Wilde studied Music, English and History in Karlsruhe.
 She improvises, composes and plays music live for the productions of Wilde & Vogel and other theatres on violin, guitar and keys.
 She is also responsible for the management and production.